Interview Question: "How Do You Define Success?"

 In this article, we discuss why interviewers want to know how you define success and how to answer this question.

 Why employers ask "How Do You Define Success?"

 Employers ask how you define success because your answer can help them determine what kind of employee you will be.
 In one way, this question is evaluating your work ethic.
 How you define success can determine how hard you’re willing to work to meet goals.
 If success for you is challenging yourself to be better than you were yesterday, for example, that can tell employers that you will work hard to be productive.

 Employers also may ask this question to determine what you prioritize.
 Maybe you define success by meeting team goals and collaborating effectively with teammates, or maybe your core measurement is increasing company revenue.
 Your answer tells employers how you prioritize.

-Preparing to define success may require some self-reflection and practice at articulating your thoughts.
-Here are a few ways that you can prepare to effectively answer this question in an interview:
+Preparing to define success may require some self-reflection and practice in articulating your thoughts.
+Here are a few ways you can prepare to effectively answer this question in an interview:

 1. Consider your proudest achievements

 Practice how you define success by considering your greatest achievements.
 Think of at least five.
 Maybe you are proud of the promotion you received at your last job, or maybe you feel that following your dream and changing careers was one of your greatest accomplishments.